 Walking in the Lake District is one of the most popular things to do here, and this is the ultimate place to do it.
 Go early to avoid the rush!

 9. Test your mettle at Honister Slate Mine

 Among the fun activities in the Lake District, Honister Slate Mine also falls within the ‘most thrilling’ category.
 Producing green slate extract, it’s the last functional mine in England.
 Whether you’ve explored abandoned mines or not, this attraction is one suited for all ages and skillsets.

 The anxious-hearted can enjoy a gentle tour through the underground shafts while the athletic can scale the insides of a mountain.
+Brave kids will enjoy it, but this is a great activity for adults in the Lakes.
 The true test of courage (which I unfortunately failed) is crossing the infinity bridge.
 The tunnels, while carrying the echoes of dripping water and resonant conversations, are warmly lit.

 If you’re travelling in a group and would prefer to see the skies, head straight to the elevated café and settle in for a few hours.
 Your companions are having a blast.